-Your Phone application makes it easy for you to send/receive texts and phone calls from your phone via your Windows computer.
-A common problem users experience when using this application is when they get an incoming call, the Your Phone app returns the following error:
+Phone Link app (Your Phone) makes it easy for you to send/receive texts and phone calls from your phone via your Windows computer.
+A common problem users experience when using this application is when they get an incoming call, the Phone Link app returns the following error:

 Can’t receive call audio on this device.
 Accept on phone instead.